kushal-10/inventory-dynamics/docs/dual/dynamic_programming.rst

 Dynamic Programming
 ===================

-Dual-sourcing problems can be formulated and solved via Dynamic Programming, using the Bellman Equation.
+Dual-sourcing problems can be formulated and solved via dynamic programming, using the Bellman equation.
 However, because of the curse of dimensionality, the ability of this approach to solve large-scale problems is limited.

 Mathematical Structure
 ----------------------